barumau/pandunia/eng/001_ration.md

 | your       | yu su      | nǐmen de   |
 | their      | di su      | tāmen de   |

-By a fortunate coincidence, the second person plural pronoun is identical to Romani (Gypsy) *yu* and not far from Hindi-Urdu *tum*.

 The personal pronouns in Pandunia attain three important goals.

 1. The basic pronouns
    (**mi**, **tu**, **da**)
    look and sound distinct.
-2. The plural and possessive pronouns are built in a systematic way.
+2. The possessive pronouns are built in a systematic way.
    They are not only a bunch of random words.
 3. The words are international and come from many different language families.